 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

 The vast stretch of sea from Easter Island to French Polynesia has seen the passage of missionaries and mutineers, intrepid explorers and enigmatic cultures.
 Explore spectacular lagoons and rare, uplifted atolls, and snorkel and dive and pristine reef systems in the “low islands” known as the Tuamotu Archipelago.
 Soak up the joyous rhythms of traditional music and dancing, meet the descendants of the H.M.S.
 Bounty mutineers on the Pitcairn Islands, and delve into the mysterious lost culture of Easter Island.

-Dive or snorkel the stunning reefs of Fakarava, part of a UNESCO Biosphere Reserve and identified as one of most unspoiled reef systems in the world by National Geographic Explorer-in-Residence Enric Sala.
+Dive or snorkel the pristine reefs of Fakarava, part of a UNESCO Biosphere Reserve and identified as one of the healthiest reef systems in the world

 Trace the legend of the ill-fated H.M.S.
 Bounty on Pitcairn Island, where descendants of its mutineers still live today.

-Explore the unusual geology and wildlife of Henderson Island, a UNESCO World Heritage site, and look for endemic bird species.
+Explore the unusual geology of Henderson Island with our naturalists, and seek out the isle’s four endemic bird species.

 Itinerary - 20 Days